vapoursynth/vapoursynth/doc/gpufilters.rst

 #.
 Allocate the output with newGPUVideoFrame and export its planes before
    anything writes them: the first export of a fresh plane of a frame only you hold hands it to the foreign side, so foreign kernels write directly into what downstream Vulkan filters will read.
-The core takes it back when you return the frame, or cache it ahead with cacheFrame, so do either holding no other reference.
-Declaring a handed-over plane in an exec context is fatal.
+The core takes it back, for every frame sharing the plane, when you return the frame or cache it ahead with cacheFrame.
+Declaring a handed-over plane in an exec context before then is fatal.
 #.
 Synchronize.
 Two options, and the second is strongly preferred:

    * **Host side**: call waitGPUFrame on each input frame before launching